pypa/distlib/docs/overview.rst

   defined by :pep:`345`, :pep:`314` and :pep:`241`.
 * The package ``distlib.markers``, which implements environment markers as defined by :pep:`345`.
+* The package ``distlib.manifest``, which implements lists of files used in packaging source distributions.
 * The package ``distlib.locators``, which allows finding distributions, whether on PyPI (XML-RPC or via the "simple" interface), local directories or some other source.